zastari/SomethingAwfulLepersColony/README.md

 The data was sourced from the following URL: http://forums.somethingawful.com/banlist.php

-To read the data, treat each entry from the `data` as per the following example
+To read the data, treat each entry from the `data` key as per the following example
 code:

     {